-they, and the spacetime geometry must then become quantized; and, correspondingly, general relativity must then break down and be replaced by a quantum theory of the structure of spacetime, i.e., a quantum theory of gravity.
-That quantum theory will describe and govern the classically singular region at the center of a black hole.
+This, of course, is a very unsatisfying conclusion.
+It is hard to believe that the correct laws of physics will predict such total destruction.
+In fact, they probably do not.
+As we shall discuss in Chap.
+27, when the radius of curvature of spacetime becomes as small as $l{\rm PW} \equiv (G\hbar/c^3)^{\frac{1}{2}} = 10^{-33}$ centimeters, space and time must cease to exist as classical entities; they, and the spacetime geometry must then become quantized; and, correspondingly, general relativity must then break down and be replaced by a quantum theory of the structure of spacetime, i.e., a quantum theory of gravity.
+That quantum theory will describe and govern the classically singular region at r=0.
 Since, however, only rough hints of the structure of that quantum theory are in hand at this time, it is not known what that theory will say about the endpoint of stellar implosion.